amanh-iitj/Efficient-Downsampling-Techniques-MaxPooling-8x8-to-2x2-for-CNNs/README.md

 ## Introduction:

-- This project explores efficient downsampling technique in Convolutional Neural Networks (CNNs) using MaxPooling to transform an 8x8 matrix into a 2x2 matrix.
-Implemented entirely in Verilog, the goal is to enhance the performance and efficiency of CNNs by reducing computational complexity while preserving essential features.

-## Background:

 - MaxPooling is a popular downsampling technique in CNNs, widely used to reduce the spatial dimensions of feature maps.
 By selecting the maximum value within a defined window, MaxPooling helps in achieving translation invariance and reducing overfitting.
 This project specifically focuses on transforming an 8x8 matrix into a 2x2 matrix using MaxPooling.

+- This project explores efficient downsampling technique in Convolutional Neural Networks (CNNs) using MaxPooling to transform an 8x8 matrix into a 2x2 matrix.
+Implemented entirely in Verilog, the goal is to enhance the performance and efficiency of CNNs by reducing computational complexity while preserving essential features.